 INTELLECTUAL PROPERTY, COMPUTER AND ENTERTAINMENT LAW COMMITTEE

-Chair(s): Charles van Ee and Jordan Walbesser
+Chair(s): Jordan Walbesser

 Intellectual Property, Computer and Entertainment Law Committee shares information about contract issues in music, film and sports industries; publicity rights; Internet and computer law issues; copyrights; trademarks; patents; trade secrets; and unfair competition.
 About half of each meeting is devoted to a presentation from a committee member or guest speaker on a current topic of legal interest.